philipturner/molecular-renderer/Documentation/MRSimulation.md

 ## Decoding Script

 Here is a Swift script for decoding the plain-text MRSimulation format.
-It runs on single-core CPU and is therefore very slow.
 You can execute it at the command-line by adding the Swift toolchain to the PATH, then typing `swift script.swift`.

 <details>
 <summary>Code</summary>